This is a high level introduction to Micro

 You can assume not only are your services built for a Cloud first era but that your access to them is in that manner also.

-Check out the micro/services open source repository for example services like the blog.
+Check out the micro/services repository for example services.

 Head to the getting started guide to start writing Micro services now.